Pressure: Scalar nature

 vector area $\mathbf{A}$ via the linear relation $\mathbf{F} = \sigma\mathbf{A}$.

 This tensor may be expressed as the sum of the viscous stress tensor minus the hydrostatic pressure.
 The negative of the stress tensor is sometimes called the pressure tensor, but in the following, the term "pressure" will refer only to the scalar pressure.

 According to the theory of general relativity, pressure increases the strength of a gravitational field (see stress–energy tensor) and so adds to the mass-energy cause of gravity.
 This effect is unnoticeable at everyday pressures but is significant in neutron stars, although it has not been experimentally tested.

 Types

 Fluid pressure

 Fluid pressure is most often the compressive stress at some point within a fluid.
-(The term fluid refers to both liquids and gases – for more information specifically about liquid pressure, see section below.)
+(The term fluid refers to both liquids and gases – see below for more information specifically about liquid pressure or gas pressure.)

 Fluid pressure occurs in one of two situations: